 What is the Data Breach Claim Process?

-- Start the claims process and recover compensation – we’ll move your claim forwards and try to get you the compensation you are entitled to.
+We’ll move your claim forwards and try to get you the compensation you are entitled to

 Types of Data Breaches